Pantheon - Rome's Ancient Wonder!

 {{ticket-block-triple}}

-The Pantheon in Rome is an architectural masterpiece in the heart of the city.
+The Rome Pantheon is an architectural masterpiece in the heart of the city.
 It stands as the best condition of the remaining ancient Roman building, showing the exceptional quality of Roman engineering.

-Its iconic façade and dome are recognized worldwide and the building attracts visitors from all over the world.
+Its iconic façade and dome are recognised worldwide.
 The Pantheon still serves as both a place of worship and a symbol of Roman architectural innovation.

 The name "Pantheon" comes from the Greek words "pan," meaning 'all,' and "theos," meaning 'god,' reflecting its original purpose as a temple dedicated to all Roman gods.